-Correlation Between Growth Income and Intermediate Term
+Correlation Between Growth Income and Intermediate-term

-Can any of the company-specific risk be diversified away by investing in both Growth Income and Intermediate Term at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Growth Income and Intermediate Term into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Growth Income and Intermediate-term at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Growth Income and Intermediate-term into the same portfolio, which is an essential part of the fundamental portfolio management process.

-By analyzing existing cross correlation between Growth Income Fund and Intermediate Term Bond Fund, you can compare the effects of market volatilities on Growth Income and Intermediate Term and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
-You can also utilize pair trading strategies of matching a long position in Growth Income with a short position of Intermediate Term.
+By analyzing existing cross correlation between Growth Income Fund and Intermediate Term Bond Fund, you can compare the effects of market volatilities on Growth Income and Intermediate-term and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
+You can also utilize pair trading strategies of matching a long position in Growth Income with a short position of Intermediate-term.
 Check out your portfolio center.
-Please also check ongoing floating volatility patterns of Growth Income and Intermediate Term.
+Please also check ongoing floating volatility patterns of Growth Income and Intermediate-term.

-Diversification Opportunities for Growth Income and Intermediate Term
+Diversification Opportunities for Growth Income and Intermediate-term

--0.26 | Correlation Coefficient |
+0.38 | Correlation Coefficient |

-Pair Corralation between Growth Income and Intermediate Term
+Pair Corralation between Growth Income and Intermediate-term

 Time Period | 3 Months [change] |

-Direction | Moves Against |
+Direction | Moves Together |

-Strength | Insignificant |
+Strength | Very Weak |

-Accuracy | 99.19% |
+Accuracy | 100.0% |

 Values | Daily Returns |